GanshengT/GanshengT.github.io/_posts/2021-04-01-An practical guide of statistical analyses in Neuroscience studies (for beginners)tudies.md

   - Statistics
   - Neuroscience
 ---
+# Introduction
-# This notebook aims to provide statistical functions, build dataFrame, and perform statistical analyses.
+This notebook aims to provide statistical functions, build dataFrame, and perform statistical analyses.
 The conditions/groups are push/pull+ healthy/lf-patients/hf-patients/sham-patients + before/after-TMS The hypotheses tested are:
 - difference between healthy subjects and patients (includng lf/hf/sham-TMS) in push/pull epochs()
 - the regression between CMMN properties (including components-SPMIs and graph properties) and FMA
 - clustering analyses on CMMN properties (UE-brunnstrom clusters)